Smith & Wesson Model 320

-The ultra rare Smith & Wesson Model 320 was a revolving rifle produced by Smith & Wesson in the late 19th century.
+The Smith & Wesson Model 320 was a revolving rifle produced by Smith & Wesson in the late 19th century.
+It is one of the rarest Smith & Wesson models in existence.
+Generally considered the rarest Smith and Wesson ever made.

-The Smith & Wesson Model 320 revolving rifle was based heavily on the design of the Smith & Wesson Model 3 pistol.

 977 revolving rifles were manufactured between 1879 and 1887.
 They were serial numbered 1 to 977, with 840 being sold in the U.S. while 137 were exported.

 The revolving cylinder design, while popular with pistols, did not work well for rifles.
 The cylinder would spray out burning powder when the weapon was fired.
 This was not a problem for pistols, as both hands were behind the cylinder when firing.
 In the rifle version, though, the shooter's left hand was in front of the cylinder, resulting in the burning powder fragments being sprayed into the shooter's left forearm at high velocity.
 This undesirable characteristic significantly limited the revolving rifle's popularity.